 The original apostles were a tiny group who eventually had a profound impact on the world of their time.
 The Worldwide Church of God also started very small and, within half a century, had enormous impact on the nations of the world.
 Called an Ambassador for World Peace, Herbert W. Armstrong personally visited one-third of the heads of state—kings, queens, presidents and prime ministers—of his time.

 While also beginning small, and still not large by men’s standards, The Restored Church of God is also experiencing steady growth and impact around the world.
 And with the same pattern of growth that the Worldwide Church of God experienced, The Restored Church of God will continue to grow and to reach out farther, helping more people with vital spiritual knowledge, and affecting positive change in the lives of ever greater numbers.

-Many thousands visit our website daily.
+Many, many millions visit our enormous website monthly.
 People are being taught sound, true principles of a productive way of life.
 They are now armed with knowledge that can help them grow to become better examples—and better citizens—in their local communities.

 The Restored Church of God is offering hope.
 Tools such as broadcasts, three magazines, books, booklets, brochures, articles and Bible lessons (youth and adult) are affecting lives around the world.
 Thousands are learning God exists and that there is real hope for the world!
 The number of people learning the way to vitality and abundance—pure joyful happiness—has been steadily compounding weekly.
 We are focused on helping and giving, for the betterment of individual lives.

 Impact and Change